gsvolt/owp/docs/index.md

 ![Jeff Klemm](img/Jeff_Klemm.jpg)

-Oonchie's piano teacher is [Jeff Klemm](http://www.jeffklemm.com/lessons "Jeff Klemm's Homepage") and he has been playing piano since age 10.
+Oonchie's piano teacher is Mr. [Jeff Klemm](http://www.jeffklemm.com/lessons "Jeff Klemm's Homepage") who is a popular local musician from the Akron area who also has a Youtube children's show.